devonfox/oracle-lens-mcp/README.md

 - Check that color filters use the correct format: `c:red` or `c:R` (not `c:Red`)
 - Keywords are case-insensitive: `k:haste` works the same as `k:Haste`
 - Verify your database has data: `psql mtg -c "SELECT COUNT(*) FROM oracle_cards;"`
+- Power/toughness queries only match numeric values (cards with `*`, `?`, etc. are excluded)

+### HTTP 400 Bad Request errors

+- Make sure the server is running: `MCP_PORT=3000 npm start`
+- Check that you're sending requests to the correct endpoint: `http://localhost:3000/mcp`
+- For HTTP mode, ensure you send an `initialize` request first to create a session
+- The server will auto-create sessions for tool calls with non-existent session IDs (useful after server restarts)